Coping with Suicide - All For Kids

 Coping with Suicide

 Unfortunately, a significant amount of people know someone who has either committed suicide or has experienced suicidal thoughts at some point in their lives.
-While there are multiple ways to cope with a loved one’s suicide, children tend to process loss differently.
+While there are multiple ways to cope with a loved one’s loss, children tend to process it differently.
 That said, we’ve put together a list of effective ways to help young children cope with suicide, whether that be a close friend, classmate, or family member.
-Read on to learn more about coping strategies after a suicide loss.
+Read on to learn more about coping strategies after a loss.

 Understanding Grief